SPDR MSCI USA StrategicFactors ETF (NYSEARCA:QUS) Shares Sold by Echo Wealth Management LLC

-Echo Wealth Management LLC lessened its holdings in SPDR MSCI USA StrategicFactors ETF (NYSEARCA:QUS) by 14.9% in the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 1,815 shares of the company’s stock after selling 318 shares during the quarter.
-Echo Wealth Management LLC’s holdings in SPDR MSCI USA StrategicFactors ETF were worth $220,000 at the end of the most recent reporting period.
+Echo Wealth Management LLC lowered its stake in shares of SPDR MSCI USA StrategicFactors ETF (NYSEARCA:QUS) by 14.9% during the third quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 1,815 shares of the company’s stock after selling 318 shares during the period.
+Echo Wealth Management LLC’s holdings in SPDR MSCI USA StrategicFactors ETF were worth $220,000 at the end of the most recent quarter.

 Want to see what other hedge funds are holding QUS?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for SPDR MSCI USA StrategicFactors ETF (NYSEARCA:QUS).